SamanFekri/QouteOfDay/README.md

-### 📅 Tuesday, 11 February, 2025
+### 📅 Wednesday, 12 February, 2025
 ------
 ### Events
 ------
-Here are some notable events that take place in the USA or are commemorated on February 11:
+Here are some notable events that have occurred in the USA on February 12:

-- **2011**: In Egypt, dubbed the "Day of Departure," protests generated significant political change leading to the resignation of President Hosni Mubarak; the atmosphere was notably influential, drawing international reactions, including in the USA.
+- **1809**: Birth of Abraham Lincoln - The 16th President of the United States, Abraham Lincoln, was born in Hardin County, Kentucky.
+He is renowned for leading the nation through the Civil War and his efforts to abolish slavery.

-- **National Inventors' Day**: This day is celebrated in honor of inventor Thomas Edison, who was born on February 11, 1847.
+- **1909**: The National Association for the Advancement of Colored People (NAACP) was founded in New York City.
+This organization was established to fight
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are! 🌟✨ Embrace every opportunity that comes your way! 🚀💖"
+"Every day may not be good, but there's something good in every day! 🌟😊"